datastaxdevs/workshop-streaming-game/README.md

 ### 4. API setup

-There are a couple of things to do before you can launch the API:
+Before you can launch the API, you have to configure connection details to it: you will do it through the dotenv file `.env`.

 #### 4a.
-Environment variables
+Streaming environment variables (`.env`, part I)

-You need to pass the connection URL and secret to the API for it to be able to speak to the Streaming topic.
+You need to pass the streaming connection URL and streaming token to the API for it to be able to speak to the Streaming topic.
 To do so, first **go to the API console** and make sure you are in the `api` subdirectory.

+> The `pwd` command should output `/workspace/workshop-streaming-game/api`.

 Then create a file `.env` by copying the `.env.sample` in the same directory, with the commands